AnthonyPena76/cdscripts/README.md

 Xel now looking very concerned.
 "But...
 I did die.
 Oherwise I wouldn't be here." he says.
 "You're here because this is the beggening and the end.
 This is what I've written.

+Anthony Pena
+8/16/18
+Top Caster

+Open on a blank computer monitor.
+The computer boots up.
+Monitor l.e.d goes from amber to birght white.
+Motherboard splash screen.
+Operating system log in screen.
+An icon with Max's picture shows up.
+He's wearing white headphones over the ear and has a green screen behind him.

+The password field gets filled.
+The Mouse cursor opens an application called Jolt.tv   He types "Samurai" in to the search bar.

+Samurai's channel comes up.
+Under currently playing it reads "Two-Weaks".
+The channel is clicked on and opened.

+	SAMURAI
+Hey!
+Thanks for the 12 month sub Buggerlord!
+I truly appreciated.
+LETS GET SOME KATANA KUTS in the chat for bugger people!

+The chat fills with emoji of a Katana cutting the word Kut.
+Max types a couple himself.
+The loading screen for Two-Weaks comes up on Samurai's screen.

+	SAMURAI
+Woo, lets go for that Bacon breakfast guys!

+	MAX (O.S.)
+Oh my jeeze, she's so cool!

+Int.
+Max's Room, Afternoon.
+Max's room is tidy enough.
+There are gaming posters all over the walls and shelves with action figures and statuettes.
+Josh Max's best friend is standing behind him watching the screen.

+	JOSH
+I don't get it.
+So you watch her... play video games?

+Max Swings his chair around.

+	MAX
+No, no no no no, She's literally one of the best at Two-Weaks.

+	JOSH
+I mean she's really good, but I just don't get how you can just watch someone play games for hours.
+Like, whats stopping you from doing what she does?

+Those words.
+Max is stunned at those words.
+His eyes glaze over and he beings to day dream.

+Int.
+Max's mind.
+Day Dream.

+Max is playing Two-Weaks activly.
+A second monitor has appeared on his desk.
+That monitor shows his streaming program.
+He gets a notification of a new follower, we see his follower count grow and grow.
+Sub count grow and grow.
+His room changes around him to bigger and better gaming gear.
+He gets a DM on Jolt.tv from SAMURAI.
+It reads.
+"Hey maybe we should do a stream together sometime?"
+He imagines playing Two-Weaks with her, then she's sitting next to him in his room.
+They get married all live streamed.

+	JOSH (O.S.)
+Max!
+Max!
+Nik is here to pick us up.
+MAX!

+INT.
+Max's Room Afternoon.

+MAx snaps out of his day dream.
+EXTREAMLY EXCITED.
+He jumps out of his chair and pounces on to JOSH.

+	MAX
+JOSH!
+YOU'RE RIGHT IT WHAT IS STOPPING ME FROM DOING WHAT SHE DOES?!
+LITERALLY NOTHING.
+I'M GOING TO START TONIGHT!
+I'm going to be the TOP STREAMER!